Palestinians and Arab League condemn opening of Czech Jerusalem office

 The Palestinians seek East Jerusalem, which Israel captured along with the West Bank and Gaza in the 1967 Middle East War, as the capital of a future independent state.

+Only two countries have full embassies in Jerusalem: the United States - after former U.S. President Donald Trump broke with decades of U.S. policy to recognise Jerusalem as the capital of Israel - and Guatemala.

+The Czech Republic is one of Israel’s strongest supporters in the European Union.

-Although the Czech Republic supports a two-state solution to the Israeli-Palestinian conflict, it was named in an International Criminal Court pre-trial decision last month as one of the countries supporting Israel’s argument that the court had no jurisdiction over war crimes in the Palestinian territories.
+Although its formally supports a two-state solution to the Israeli-Palestinian conflict, it was named in an International Criminal Court pre-trial decision last month as one of the countries supporting Israel’s argument that the court should not investigate war crimes in the Palestinian territories.

-The Czech Republic is also one of Israel’s strongest supporters in the European Union.
-Last month Israel froze its short-lived “vaccine diplomacy” programme to send COVID-19 vaccines abroad to buy international goodwill after it came under legal scrutiny.
+Babis said on Thursday his country regarded the ICC’s decision to proceed with an investigation as “unfortunate,” adding: “Though we respect the independence of the court, the Czech Republic doesn’t consider Palestine to be a state, therefore the court has no jurisdiction over it.”

 Our Standards: The Thomson Reuters Trust Principles.